 11.21.6.5.2 Operation in the 6 GHz band

-If an ISTA is not associated with the RSTA and has an ongoing 320 MHz FTM session, the RSTA shall notify any change in Disabled Subchannel Bitmap field by transmitting an A-MPDU containing an FTM frame that includes a 320 MHz Ranging subelement with an updated Puncturing Pattern field and an R2I LMR whenever the RSTA is permitted to transmit such an LMR to the ISTA.
+If an ISTA is not associated with the RSTA and has an ongoing 320 MHz FTM session, the RSTA shall notify any change in Disabled Subchannel Bitmap field by transmitting an A-MPDU containing an FTM frame that includes a 320 MHz Ranging subelement with an updated Puncturing Pattern field within the Puncture Pattern element and an in the R2I LMR. whenever the RSTA is permitted to transmit such an LMR to the ISTA.

-e
+Upon the reception of the new puncture pattern, the unassociated ISTA shall perform one of the following: (#R1-1, #R1-3, #R1-16)

+Receive Beacons from the RSTA to learn the switching time and activate the new puncture pattern before performing ranging measurement exchange(s) with the new puncture pattern.

+Terminate the FTM session if it is not able to support the new puncture pattern.

+Once the new puncture pattern takes effect, the RSTA shall continue to perform ranging measurement exchange(s) with the unassociated ISTA operating in the new puncture pattern, otherwise it shall terminate the FTM session (i.e., implicit termination). (#R1-1, #R1-3, #R1-16)

 Resolution for R1-2, and R1-4: